fjod/Reinforced-wiki/Describe.md

 # `Comment` method

 There is `Comment` method available within [[service|services]].
-Formally it enqueues empty command into the queue that consista only of its annotation, but actually is needed to improve trace explanation, like this:
+Formally it enqueues empty command into the queue.
+Empty command holds it's annotation.
+This is needed to improve trace explanation, like this:

 ```csharp
 if (condition)